What's wrong with Ethan?

 That is the question his mother, Tiffany, kept asking over and over again.
 One January morning, 20-month old Ethan woke up and he was limping.
 “We went to his pediatrician even though he did not seem like he was in pain.
 This began the process of elimination to figure out what was the problem,” explains Tiffany.

 After almost six months, many X-rays, plenty of blood work and visits to multiple specialists, Ethan was clearly getting worse.
 He was no longer walking and he wasn't gaining any weight.
-The family was referred to a pediatric gastroenterologist at the University of Maryland Children's Hospital, Dr. Anca Safta.
-She suggested a MRI of Ethan's spine and brain.
+The family was referred to a pediatric gastroenterologist at the University of Maryland Children's Hospital.

 The Pediatric Sedation Service at the UM Children's Hospital provides safe, comfortable and convenient sedation for children who need outpatient CT's, MRI's and other diagnostic studies.
 “We are staffed by experienced pediatric physicians and nurses.
 There is also a dedicated pediatric sedation area which makes it child-friendly and a comfortable environment for parents and their children.”